AriFordsham/GHCWiki/records.md

 - **Use the module name space mechanism**; after all that's what it's for.
 But putting each record definition in its own module is a bit heavyweight.
 So maybe we need local modules (just for name space control) and local import declarations.
 Details are unclear.
 (This was proposed in 2008 in [ this discussion](http://www.haskell.org/pipermail/haskell-cafe/2008-August/046494.html) on the Haskell cafe mailing list and in [\#2551](https://gitlab.haskell.org//ghc/ghc/issues/2551). - Yitz).

 >
-> Rather than strictly re-use modules it would make more sense to have a name-spacing construct that is shared between both records and modules - hopefully this would make implementation easier.
+> Rather than strictly re-use modules it may make more sense to have a name-spacing implementation construct that is shared between both records and modules - hopefully this would make implementation easier and unify behavior.
+In the Frege approach, each data declaration is its own namespace - if we were to go this far (instead of stopping purely at records) there may be much less need for local namespaces.
 Overall this seems to be more of an implementation detail that may have a side effect of making local modules easier to implement than a concrete design proposal relating to records. -- Greg Weber.

 ### Simple type resolution